Code of Conduct

-This Code of Conduct and Ethics PDF (168 KB) applies to FCC, the FCC Board of Directors and all FCC employees (including permanent, term, contract and work placements).
+This Code of Conduct applies to FCC, the FCC Board of Directors and all FCC employees (including permanent, term, contract and work placements).

 Although it is not possible to describe every situation that may be encountered when dealing with FCC, the Code is intended to articulate the basic principles and expectations concerning the conduct of FCC and its employees, as well as providing some specific guidelines.